1.800.557.2841

 Finding Romance & Fantasy in Southern Germany

 One of Europe’s biggest countries with one of its most complex histories, Germany is a destination that rewards repeated visits.
 It offers dynamic, unique cities such as Berlin, Munich, Hamburg, and Cologne, with plenty of often sobering history to discover.
-But ‘practical and efficient’ Germany can also seem blissfully romantic, particularly in its southern states of Bavaria and Baden-Wuttemburg.
+But ‘practical and efficient’ Germany can also seem blissfully romantic, particularly in its southern states of Bavaria and Baden-Wurttemburg.
 The country’s two biggest airport hubs at Frankfurt and Munich offer perfect start and end points for any trip through this beautiful region, or take a round trip to dive deeper into one of Europe’s most exciting countries.

 How Long Should I Stay in Frankfurt?